 VV 20-24, 20 At this time Moses was born and was well-pleasing to God, and he was brought up in his father’s house for three months.
 21 But when he was set out, Pharaoh’s daughter took him away and brought him up as her own son.
 22 And Moses was learned in all the wisdom of the Egyptians and was mighty in words and deeds.
 23 “Now when he was forty years old, it came into his heart to visit his brethren, the children of Israel.
 24 And seeing one of them suffer wrong, he defended and avenged him who was oppressed, and struck down the Egyptian.

-Stephen narrated the story of Moses’ parents hiding him in a basket on the river Nile.
-Pharaoh’s daughter found baby Moses from the river Nile and adopted him up as her son.
-Moses received outstanding Egyptian education in Pharaoh’s court and rose in wisdom and knowledge.
-He murdered an Egyptian at the age of 40, Exodus 2: 1-10, Hebrews 11: 23-29.
+Stephen continued to talk about Moses’ parents hiding him in a basket on the river Nile, Moses raised by Pharaoh’s daughter, Moses’ rose to fame, Moses murdering an Egyptian at the age of 40, Exodus 2: 1-10, Hebrews 11: 23-29.

 VV 25-29, 25 For he supposed that his brethren would have understood that God would deliver them by his hand, but they did not understand.
 26 And the next day he appeared to two of them as they were fighting, and tried to reconcile them, saying, ‘Men, you are brethren; why do you wrong one another?’
 27 But he who did his neighbor wrong pushed him away, saying, ‘Who made you a ruler and a judge over us?
 28 Do you want to kill me as you did the Egyptian yesterday?’
 29 Then, at this saying, Moses fled and became a dweller in the land of Midian, where he had two sons.

-Moses returned to the murder scene the next day and tried to reconcile two Israelites involved in a fight.
-They defied Moses’ advice and identified him as the murderer of an Egyptian.
-Moses fled to the Midian desert where he became a shepherd and fathered two sons, Exodus 2: 11-25.
+Stephen continued to talk about Moses returning to the murder scene and self-exiled into the Midian desert where he became a shepherd and fathered two sons, Exodus 2: 11-25.

 VV 30-33, 30 “And when forty years had passed, an Angel of the Lord appeared to him in a flame of fire in a bush, in the wilderness of Mount Sinai.
 31 When Moses saw it, he marveled at the sight; and as he drew near to observe, the voice of the Lord came to him, 32 saying, ‘I am the God of your fathers—the God of Abraham, the God of Isaac, and the God of Jacob.’
 And Moses trembled and dared not look.
 33 ‘Then the Lord said to him, “Take your sandals off your feet, for the place where you stand is holy ground.